-That Time Frank Zappa’s Record Company Released Leftovers as ‘Studio Tan’
+When Frank Zappa’s Label Collected Leftovers for ‘Studio Tan’

 If Frank Zappa was still alive, you can bet he'd be the last person who'd want to celebrate the anniversary of Studio Tan, an album he didn't sanction, sequence or even approve cover art for.